 Blueberry Banana Oatmeal Muffins are seriously tasty.
 Made with wholemeal flour, rolled oats, banana and blueberries, they taste like wholesome yum!
-You will want to bake these banana blueberry oatmeal muffins over and over and over!
+They also make a quick breakfast for busy mornings.
+For an easy muffin recipe the whole family will love, these banana blueberry oatmeal muffins will tick all of your boxes.

 Of the many things that I know you will love about this recipe, the ones that I think will become your favourite are summarised below:

 - One bowl: we only need 1 bowl to make this recipe and a spoon to stir the mixture a few times.
 There is no sifting involved, it is as simple as can be!